 The moxa leaf is bitter and acrid, producing warmth when used in small amount and strong heat when used in large amount.
 The acrid odor [spicy fragrance] of the leaf can travel through your acupuncture meridians, regulate your energy, and expel cold.
 Its bitter nature helps conditions like edema or other types of swellings and accumulations.

 Another reason why we use Artemisia leaf is for its ability to burn slowly and project heat through the wool in a gentle manner.
 We do not use it just for the heat but for the effects that the mugwort vapors and smoke have by entering the body, either through the skin where the moxa is burned or through breathing the fumes, or both.
 The heat is also important, but it is not the sole function.

 Personally, I feel that Mugwort is a very special herbal-ally to me.
-I hope that you, too learn to relate with her and understand its healing and nourishing effects in your body and mind!
+I hope that you too learn to relate with her and understand her healing and nourishing effects in your body and mind!